ChromeUniverse/Personal-website/public/posts/index.md

 Not sure where to start?
 Then consider reading [this post](/making-the-website) on how I built this website from scratch.
 You can also check all of my posts [here](/all).
 If you want to know more about myself, check this post [here](/profile).

 You're more than welcome to reach out to me on Discord.
-Shoot a friend request over to **Lucca#2744**.
+Send a friend request to *Lucca hash two seven four four*.
+Promise not to spam me?